dannagle/PacketSender/README.md

 * Select multiple packets to enable "Multi-Send".
 Selected packets are shown in a quick-send area above the traffic log.
 * Fields can be rearranged by drag-and-drop in the settings menu.
 * A resend value of "0" means it is a single-shot packet.
-* A packet has a name, destination address (domains will trigger an IP lookup), port, and data associated with it.
+* A packet has a name, destination address (domain names are default resolved just before sending), port, and data associated with it.
 * Click "Send" to immediately send.
 Click "Save" to send later.
 * For IPv6 sending, you will also need the scope ID.
 * Packet Sender supports mixed ASCII and HEX notation: